Rivera 1st unanimous HOF pick; Doc, Edgar, Mussina also in

 In an era marked by pitch counts and early hooks, Halladay was a workhorse.
 Since 2000, Halladay's 65 complete games are by far the most in the majors — Livan Hernandez is second at 39.

+Halladay pitched 12 seasons with Toronto and four with the Phillies, making it likely his Hall plaque with have a Blue Jays logo.

 The only other player elected on the first ballot posthumously was Christy Mathewson in 1936.
-Roberto Clemente was elected by a special election in 1973 after dying in a plane crash on Dec.
+Roberto Clemente was chosen in a special election in 1973 after dying in a plane crash on Dec.
 31, 1972.

 Martinez was among the game's steadiest hitters throughout the 1990s and early 2000s, winning two batting titles and hitting 309 homers.

 A late bloomer from Puerto Rico, Martinez never played more than 100 games in the majors until he was 27.
-He broke in as a third baseman before becoming a full-time DH at 32, a role he held until retiring at 41 years old in 2004.
+He broke in as a third baseman before becoming a full-time DH at 32, a role he held until retiring at 41 in 2004.
+MLB's yearly award for the top DH is named in his honor.

 Martinez got just 36.2 percent of the vote in his first ballot appearance in 2010 and fell as low as 25.2 percent in 2014 — the cutoff for induction is 75 percent.
 With a push from the sport's analytics community and a hearty social media campaign, Martinez made major progress in recent votes, including 70.4 percent in 2018.

-Mussina got 20.3 percent in his first ballot in 2014 but has steadily gained support since.
-Armed with a nasty knuckle curveball, Mussina also got a push from the sabermetric community.
+Mussina and his nasty knuckle curveball also got a push from the advanced numbers.
+He felt lucky to get 20.3 percent in his first ballot in 2014 but steadily gained support.

+Mussina's 3.68 ERA will be the third highest in Cooperstown behind Jack Morris (3.90) and Red Ruffing (3.80), but writers gave him a break for pitching in the slugger-heavy AL East, with its cozy ballparks.

+"You know they're small or hitter friendly, it's just how it was," Mussina said.
+"I just kept trying to make adjustments."

-It was only the fourth time the writers voted in four players in one class — it also happened in 2015, 1955 and 1947.
-The largest group selected by writers was the inaugural five-member class of Ty Cobb, Honus Wagner, Babe Ruth, Christy Mathewson and Walter Johnson in 1936.
+It was only the fifth time the writers voted in four players in one class — it also happened last year, in 2015, 1955 and 1947.
+The largest group selected by writers was the inaugural five-member class of Ty Cobb, Honus Wagner, Ruth, Mathewson and Walter Johnson in 1936.
 The writers and Today's Game Era Committee have combined to elect 31 people since 2014.

 Curt Schilling got 60.9 percent in his seventh time on the ballot.
 An outspoken conservative, he also got a late endorsement from President Donald Trump via Twitter on Sunday, though voting had already concluded.

-Bonds, Clemens in Schilling may get their best shot at the Hall in 2021, when no first-time candidates are odds-on favorites.
+Bonds, Clemens and Schilling may get their best shot at the Hall in 2021, when no first-time candidates are odds-on favorites.
 Jeter heads the newcomers on the 2020 ballot.

 Follow Jake Seiner: https://twitter.com/Jake_Seiner